MLHale/nebraska-gencyber-modules/phishing/url-analysis-advanced.md

+---
+layout: page
-# Obfuscation, Clickjacking and OSINT Gathering
+title: Phishing - Advanced URL Analysis - Obfuscation, Clickjacking and OSINT Gathering
+---

 ### Cybersecurity First Principles
 * __Layering__: Cybersecurity uses multiple layers of defense when protecting information or resources.
 If one layer is defeated the next layer should still be defending.